adsabs/montysolr/README.md

-To make a pull request, clone our repo, create a new branch, add your changes, push the new branch into your branch and open a new pull request.
+To make a pull request, clone our repo, create a new branch, add your changes, push the new branch to github and open a new pull request.
-*Before making the push, make sure unittests and coverage tests pass!*
+_Before making the push, make sure unittests and coverage tests pass!_

 ```bash
    $ grunt test coverage